 Now I have the image I want (for part of the painting) – the Kwan Yin in Nancy Burton’s office.
 She lounges there deceptively casual, a ball held loosely in her hand.
 As I lay there on the table with an acupuncture needle in my third eye (among other places), I realized she is about to throw that ball of power (as Nancy described it) to me.
 So now I replay that throw over and over in my mind.
 Am I practicing?
 Did she do it right in that minute?
 Or is it yet to come?
 Or does it come again and again – new pieces each time I see it.

-The same night I was asked to do the show for the Bay City Arts Center, a friend also asked me if I was still having food troubles.
+While having a show of my paintings at the Bay City Arts Center, Helen Hill asked me if I was still having food troubles.
 When I said yes, she said that she thought it might help me to do the 10 day silent meditation retreat at the Northwest Vipassana Center.
 It was one of those moments when things just go clink into place.
 Spirit speaking through a dear friend to give me something I needed.

 Tom and I did the retreat in April 2004.
 There were several points during it when I felt like I was completely immersed in fire.
 And it was only partly because of my hot flashes.
 I felt like I must be singeing the people around me and afterwards I surreptitiously checked for char marks on my cushion.
 I was that hot.
 And, yes, the process did help my digestive problems in lots of ways.
 The on-going meditation practice has given me an addition to yoga to focus into my body.
 Though nothing like the fiery intensity of sitting 10 hours each day on the retreat!
 Words couldn’t explain that so I picked up my brush, working both larger and more carefully and over a longer period of time than usual to capture the feeling and honor the guides who came to my aid.